SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

 ## Conclusion <a name="conclusion"></a>

 Congratulations!
 You have now successfully subscribed to the Business Technology Platform Trial and imported the sample content.
 You can use it to discover all functionalities provided by SAP Workflow Management.

+Now move on with [Exercise 2 - Creating a Workflow from Scratch](https://github.com/SAP-samples/teched2021-DEV164/tree/main/exercises/2_WorkflowFromScratch).

 # Troubleshooting <a name="section1-troubleshooting"></a>